Qazeer/InfoSec-Notes/DFIR/Windows/ASEP.md

 Each entry is composed of a key and an associated value that may contain a program, and the program arguments if any, to be run.

+The `RegistryExplorer.exe` / `RECmd.exe` utilities leverage transaction log
+files, for example `ntuser.dat.LOG1`, to identify and recover deleted keys / values.
+The transaction log files must be present in the same directory as the analyzed hive.

 The most commons ASEP keys can be automatically checked using the `SysInternals`' GUI `Autoruns` and CLI `AutorunsC` utilities.
 The `RECmd` CLI utility can also be used to access a predefined list of ASEP registries keys.
 The `RegistryASEPs.reb` enumerate a comprehensive list of nearly ASEP 500 registry keys and 400 values.
 The results of `RECmd` can be analyzed using `Timeline Explorer`.

+Alternatively, `RegistryExplorer.exe` implements a number of `bookmarks` which are well-known key / value pairs.
+The `bookmarks` include a number of `ASEP` registry entries.

 ```
 RECmd.exe -d <NTFS_VOLUME | FOLDER_CONTAINING_REGISTRY_HIVES> --bn .\BatchExamples\RegistryASEPs.reb --csv <OUTPUT_FOLDER>